Drug Discovery /

 Our Solution for Drug Discovery

 Using ThinkCyte’s proprietary machine Vision-based Cell Sorting technology, we have developed a new method that enables high-throughput image-based HCS in a pooled format.
-This novel method is compatible with various types of libraries, including CRISPR gRNAs, shRNAs, antibodies, peptides, and small molecule compounds.
+This novel method is compatible with various types of libraries, including CRISPR gRNAs, shRNAs, antibodies, peptides, small molecule compounds.

 Key Advantages of Our